 Although the online-grocery market has been stuck in a vicious cycle, there is latent demand from consumers:

 We believe the advent of the “click and collect” model—which allows customers to place orders online and pick them up at a store or other designated location—could entice more retailers, as well as more consumers, to the online-grocery space.
-In fact, many of them love the idea of saving time by not having to trek to a supermarket, push a shopping cart down aisle after aisle, then wait in the checkout line.
+In fact, many of them love the idea of saving time by not having to trek to a supermarket, pushing a shopping cart down aisle after aisle, then wait in the checkout line.
 The convenience of shopping for groceries online is alluring.

 E-commerce is only part of the digital picture.
 A complete digital strategy includes interaction at every point along the path to purchase, including finding stores, making lists, checking prices, researching products, sharing content and purchasing.
 These touch points occur both in and out of stores, and consumers are increasingly using technology to simplify and improve the process.
-In-store digital enablement options can bring the ease, convenience and personalization of online into brick-and-mortar stores.
+In-store digital enablement options can bring the ease, convenience, and personalization of online into brick-and-mortar stores.
 Instituting digital strategies into the in-store experience is not just nice-to-have, these options can increase dwell time, engagement levels, basket size and shopper satisfaction.
 At present, shoppers do all of the work putting the pieces together to arrive at their final purchase decision.

 What are our “must win” category battlegrounds?
 What role should each channel play by category?
 What strategic bets should we make on emerging platforms such as smartphones and tablets?
 How will digital technologies shape the store of the future?

 In addition to digital, evolving consumer tastes are also transforming the retail landscape.
 Which channels are consumers shopping most and what are they buying there?
 Are modern trade outlets replacing traditional trade in developing markets or is the opposite true?
-A review of sales trends for select fast-moving consumer goods categories across the world reveal that when it comes to trade channel importance, all countries are not created equal.
+A review of sales trends for select fast-moving consumer goods categories across the world reveals that when it comes to trade channel importance, all countries are not created equal.

-Shop stores kiosks and driving conversations between customers, delivery personnel and store managers.
+Shop stores kiosks and driving conversations between customers, delivery personnel, and store managers.

 Consumers have more shopping choices than ever, and as channels proliferate, protecting and building store loyalty is no easy task.
 To keep customers coming back for more, it’s crucial to understand what drives them to switch one store for another.